sakuro/icu4x/doc/design/components/data_provider.md

 ## Overview

 DataProvider is a component that abstracts "where" and "in what format" locale data required by ICU4X is supplied.
+It includes built-in locale fallback support.
 Formatters (DateTimeFormat, NumberFormat, PluralRules) depend only on DataProvider and are unaware of the data source.

 ---